dupontgu/hidden_agenda_pedal/.docs/usage/README.md

 # Hidden Agenda Usage
 **Safety note: This is a DIY project, use at your own risk!
 Do not plug anything other than a USB keyboard or mouse into the USB-A port.
 Do not use the USB-A port to charge your devices.**

+**Also - this device will perform mouse movements and keystrokes on your behalf!
+Exit out of any important work before using.
+I take no responsibility if you accidentally delete something!**

 ## Quick Start
 1. Plug the Hidden Agenda into your computer using the USB-C port on the left side of the pedal.